 In exceptional circumstances an award of £1000 can be made.
 If a postgraduate student has already received an award of £750 or less, and their circumstances remain difficult, they can also apply again within the same academic year.

 - Deadlines - Normally you must apply to your College Graduate Tutor at least 14 days before the next Tutorial Committee meeting.
 Committee meetings are held twice a term.
 See the College Events diary in MyFitz for the date of next meeting.

 - Application form

 List of funds that support the College Maintenance Bursaries.

-The College is able to provide up to £3,300 towards the living costs of PhD students whose original source of funding has run out.
+The College is able to provide up to £3,300 towards the living costs of PhD students whose original source of funding runs out at the end of their third year.
 This includes self and family funded students.
-Applications should be made towards the end of the ninth term of study, and funding applies to the tenth term only.
+Applications should be made towards the end of the ninth term of study.
+Funding applies for the tenth term.

 Students should meet the following criteria: